kujiranodanna/IOT-House/README.md

 Play music at a fixed time.

-You will be notified by email and phone (Wan Gi) when a fire detector reports.
+You will be notified by email and phone (Wan Giri) when a fire detector reports.

 If it is judged that the outside air humidity is low and the underfloor exchange humidity is high, the underfloor ventilation fan is operated intermittently.